 Import and sync users

-Accessing user sync
+Accessing user syncing

 - Select Administration > Users from the left navigation panel.